 So there are multiple ways to attack things.
 But whatever approach you choose you need to align all your efforts toward that customer archetype.
 I will say though that I think our focus on that profitable customer, even though they were more expensive to acquire, allowed us to become much bigger than them over time because of the repeat business.
 And now we have the best of both worlds because we have the customers who are really sticky, but we also have this great channel with customers who maybe only buy once, but they're profitable on the first transaction.

-Manifold: Are you targeting those people in different ways with different messages?
-Or are you using the same messaging and you just realize that some of those people are going to look like this, and some of these people are going to look like this?
+DI: Are you targeting those people in different ways with different messages?
+Or are you using the same messaging, and you just realize that some of those people are going to look like this, and some of these people are going to look like this?

 Elan: So the tricky thing there is the highest volume bottom of the funnel channels most start-ups use, like search, actually acquire the worst customers.
 And the trickiest channels, the most expensive channels, the riskiest channels, are the ones that are probably the best customers.